warizmy/warizmy/README.md

 - Currently, I am taking a course and learning about Web Development at [Dicoding](https://www.dicoding.com).
 - Mostly, I'm using JavaScript for my project.
-- Have a good knowledge about Java.
+- Have a good knowledge about Java and Machine Learning.

 If you interesting to collaborate, feel free to reach me!